RADIOACTIVITY.EU.COM

 Dr Marc AMMERICH

 Marc Ammerich is a nuclear physics engineer and a recognized expert in radiation protection.
-After a career at the CEA and the ASN, where he held roles in inspection, expertise and training, he now continues his activities as president of the company ACE-RP.
-His career spans scientific, regulatory, educational and science communication fields.
+After a career at the CEA and the ASN, where he held inspection, expertise, and training responsibilities, he now continues his work as president of the company ACE-RP.
+His career spans scientific, regulatory, educational, and science communication fields.

 Jean-Claude Angélique